Hersheypark closed Thursday as flooding woes continue

 HERSHEY, Pa.
-(WPVI) --Hersheypark will be closed once again Thursday as flooding problems continue to plague central Pennsylvania.
+(WPVI) --Hershey Park is closed again Thursday due to severe flooding.

-This will be the third time this week the park has shut down.
-While it was open on Tuesday, many rides were not in operation.
+It's the second day in a row, and the third time this week that the famed park has been closed due to the weather.

-Given the continued weather impact in our area, Hersheypark, ZooAmerica, and the Hershey Entertainment Complex will be closed Thursday, July 26.
-We will continue to post updates via social.
-Summer tickets are valid through Sept.
-30. Guests may also email hersheypark@hersheypa.com— Hersheypark (@Hersheypark) July 25, 2018

 The park was first shut down on Monday after heavy rain and flash flooding caused Spring Creek, which runs through the amusement park, to rise.